Rachel Johnston, Ph.D. Global Campus

 “I am excited that Adler University recognizes the vast

-criminology, but also the impact of psychology and social
+just in criminology, but also in psychology and social

-justice issues, and I am honored to be part of this effort."
+justice issues, can make and I am honored to be part

 -Rachel Johnston, Ph.D.

 Arguably, the field of Criminology and Criminal Justice touches everyone.
 It is rare to find someone that hasn’t been a victim of or witness to some criminal act, and most of us have committed crimes (intentionally or inadvertently, however minor), though most of us have never been arrested.
 For those who have not been victimized, witnessed or committed criminal acts, surely there is someone important in their lives that have.

 The criminal justice system is vast and consumes huge portions of most public budgets.
 Criminal justice policy – ideas that become laws – are applied to all residents but in some important respects vary by location.
 For example, in Chicago, gun ownership laws are considered very strict, but surrounding communities that have less strict laws have an impact on public safety outside their communities.